MHP Privacy Notice for Clients and Business Contacts

 3. Sources of data

-As well as collecting information from you or other professional services advisors, in some cases your personal data has been supplemented by information obtained from publically available sources.
+As well as collecting information from you or other professional services advisors, in some cases your personal data has been supplemented by information obtained from publicly available sources.
 This includes third parties such as barristers, consultants, expert witnesses, advisors and technology service providers including IT service providers/

 4. Sharing your data